sijnstra/agon-projects/README.md

 [gunzip.bin](https://github.com/sijnstra/agon-projects/tree/main/gunzip) allows you to uncompress gzip compressed files natively on Agon MOS.
 Note that this utility can NOT run as a MOSlet.
 Copy `memsave.bin` into your `/` directory and use the `load` and `run` commands to execute.
 Documentation is included when you `run` without parameters.

 # hexdump
-This is a mos tool to dump the hex and printable contents of a file for visual examination, allowing easy navigation through the file.
+[hexdump.bin](https://github.com/sijnstra/agon-projects/tree/main/hexdump) is a mos tool to dump the hex and printable contents of a file for visual examination, allowing easy navigation through the file.
 Copy `hexdump.bin` into your `/mos` directory and enjoy!

 # hexdumpm
-This is a mos tool to dump the hex and printable contents of memory for visual examination, allowing easy navigation through memory.
+[hexdumpm.bin](https://github.com/sijnstra/agon-projects/tree/main/hexdumpm) is a mos tool to dump the hex and printable contents of memory for visual examination, allowing easy navigation through memory.
 Copy `hexdumpm.bin` into your `/mos` directory and enjoy!

 # memsave